Rotorua for free, cheap & not so cheap

 Kuirau Park, Ranolf Street/Lake Road, central city

 See thermal spills for free at Kuirau geothermal park.
-Stay on the walking track and board walk and heed the warning signs - there's a lot of hot activity here.
+Stay on the walking track and board walk, and heed the warning signs - there's a lot of hot activity here.
 There are also a couple of mineral pools suitable for soaking your feet.
-Another free geothermal walk around the lakefront and edge of the Government Gardens is Sulphur Point Walkway (one starting point is behind the Blue Baths).

-Wai-O-Tapu Mud Pools, State Highway 5 toward Taupo (20 minutes drive south of Rotorua)
+Wai-O-Tapu Mud Pools, Waiotapu Loop Road (20 minutes drive south of Rotorua)

 Turn left at Waiotapu Hotel on State Highway 5, drive a few hundred metres and turn left again to see mud pools in action free of charge.
-Get out your wallet if you want to visit Wai-O-Tapu Thermal Wonderland a bit further up the road.
-Wai-O-Tapu has been recommended to us and Rankers reviews rate it well.
 Kerosene Creek is another free hot spot in the area, Rankers note the security issue and travellers give reviews.

 Free Lakeside Concert is held annually in March.
-The 2013 concert - Come Together, had a Beatles theme and featured Michael Murphy, Tina Cross, Russell Harrison and a whole bunch of other talented singers and performers, we highly recommend it.
+The 2013 concert had a Beatles theme and featured Michael Murphy, Tina Cross, Russell Harrison and a whole bunch of other talented singers and performers.
 Free concerts also take place at the Rotunda in the Government Gardens on Sundays in February and March.
 Rock the Lake Mardi Gras is a free, annual, non alcohol celebration held on New Years Eve at the Soundshell and Village Green on Memorial Drive.

 Gondola and luge rides make for a fun day out at Skyline Rotorua on Mount Ngongotaha, see the combo packages.
 Rotorua residents and frequent visitors can purchase an Annual Gondola Card.
-New at Skyline Rotorua is Art Of The Grill and Volcanic Hills Winery & Tasting Room.
+You can do a wine tasting with a view at Volcanic Hills Tasting Room - five wines for $12.
+We highly recommend a tasting, if you're travelling with children the tasting room is a quiet place to hideout while the kids let loose on the luge.

 Government Gardens are in the central city and as well as being a good spot for a picnic they also mark the start of the Cultural Heritage Trail (pick up a brochure from the i-SITE, 1167 Fenton Street).
 The Government Gardens were gifted by Ngati Whakaue in 1880 "for the benefit of the people of the world".
 Ngati Whakaue also presented the red totara carvings (originals in storage) you see at the garden entrance, they were given to commemorate the gift of the land.